Rapptz/discord.py/docs/api.rst

     .. attribute:: icon

-        A guild's icon hash.
+        A guild's icon.
 See also :attr:`Guild.icon`.

-        :type: :class:`str`
+        :type: :class:`Asset`

     .. attribute:: splash

-        The guild's invite splash hash.
+        The guild's invite splash.
 See also :attr:`Guild.splash`.

+        :type: :class:`Asset`

+    .. attribute:: discovery_splash

+        The guild's discovery splash.
+See also :attr:`Guild.discovery_splash`.

+        :type: :class:`Asset`

+    .. attribute:: banner

+        The guild's banner.
+See also :attr:`Guild.banner`.

-        :type: :class:`str`
+        :type: :class:`Asset`

     .. attribute:: owner